 Subsequent Crime Need Not Be Committed

-Its important to remember that the subsequent crime the actual prostitution for example need not be committed.
-Someone can still be guilty of solicitation even if their request is not accepted, or the subsequent crime simply never happens.
-For example, if an undercover police officer receives a request to engage in prostitution, the alleged client can be convicted for soliciting even though no prostitution did or will actually take place.
+It's important to remember that the subsequent crime need not be committed.
+Someone can still be guilty of even if their request is not accepted, or the subsequent crime simply never happens.
+For example, if an undercover police officer receives a request to be a hit man for a murder, the alleged client can be convicted for soliciting even though the murder did not actually take place.

 Defenses to Solicitation Charges

 As in all criminal cases, a solicitation defendant can challenge that they did not commit the act, or that they did not have a criminal intent if they did commit the act.
 For example, someone charged with solicitation of prostitution might argue that he or she was not the person who did it, or that there was no offer or intent to compensate the other person for performing sex acts.

 In some cases, a person is not liable for solicitation if they recant their intention to commit the subsequent crime, and notifies the other person that their request is off the table.
 Depending on what type of criminal behavior the person was soliciting, recanting might also require notifying the police in order to prevent subsequent criminal conduct from unfolding.
 Often, evidence in addition to any testimony from the person propositioned is required in order to convict someone of solicitation.

 Since one can solicit the commission of a variety of crimes, punishment for solicitation can vary widely, and vary by state as well.
 Solicitation charges escalate depending on the degree of felony which was allegedly solicited.
 For example, solicitation of murder is punished as a much higher degree of felony than solicitation of prostitution.